zombrax1/bot/README.md

 ### Discord Commands

-#### Add and Remove Members
+#### Adding and Removing Members

-- To add a member, use the command:
+- To add a member:
 ```
 /allistadd playerID
 ```

-- To add multiple players at once, use:
+- To add multiple players:
 ```
-/allistadd playerID1,PlayerID2,PlayerID3
+/allistadd playerID1,playerID2,playerID3
 ```
-It's recommended to limit to a maximum of 10 additions at a time to avoid temporary bans from the API.
+Recommended limit: 10 additions at a time to avoid temporary API bans.

-- To remove a member, use:
+- To remove a member:
 ```
 /allistremove playerID
 ```

-- To view the current list of your alliance, use:
+- To view the alliance list:
 ```
 /allist
 ```

-- To manually update the alliance list, use:
+- To manually update the list:
 ```
 /updateallist
 ```

-- To access detailed information and profile picture of a player, use:
+- For detailed player information and profile pictures:
 ```
 /w playerID
 ```

-**Note:** While the bot updates the alliance list, please do not manually refresh it if you are also accessing a player's detailed profile.

-To change the automatic update interval, you can modify the number in line 264 where it says `@tasks.loop(minutes=20)`.
-Changing it to `60` will set it to 1 hour.
-The recommended duration is 60 minutes; do not decrease it below 20 minutes, as checking 100 players takes approximately 5-10 minutes.
+*Note*: Avoid manual refreshes during alliance list updates.

+To change the auto-update interval, modify the `@tasks.loop(minutes=20)` line to your desired interval.

 ---

 ## Support Information

-Hello, this bot is provided for free by Reloisback on October 18, 2024, for Whiteout Survival users in Discord channels.
+This bot is freely provided by Reloisback for Whiteout Survival users on Discord.
-If you are unfamiliar with Python and need assistance, feel free to contact me on Discord by adding Reloisback as a friend.
-I would be happy to help you.
-If you purchase a Windows server and still need help with the setup for 24/7 bot operation, please reach out to me.
-I can provide free support and assistance with the installation.
-As I mentioned, this code is completely free, and I do not charge anyone.

-However, if you ever wish to support me, here are my coin details:
+If you need help, add Reloisback on Discord.
+For 24/7 setup help on a Windows server, contact me for free support.

+To support future projects, consider donating:
 - USDT Tron (TRC20): TC3y2crhRXzoQYhe3rMDNzz6DSrvtonwa3
 - USDT Ethereum (ERC20): 0x60acb1580072f20f008922346a83a7ed8bb7fbc9

-I will never forget your support and will continue to develop such projects for free.

 Thank you!

 ---